SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

   - UCloud/Core will not be able to use the sensitive data
   - The client will be able to use the sensitive data
 - This can be used for transferring one-time use keys (or similar) which might be useful for transfers in many protocols
+- Note that this approach can still be man-in-the-middled by UCloud/Core to maliciously redirect the client somewhere evil.
+This mechanism assumes that the trigger message itself is not sensitive.
+This should not be a problem with our intended messages given that it will likely only contain a public key (or similar) needed for the transfer.

 ## Exploring mechanisms for file transfers